Zilliqa/dev-portal-old/docs/core-blacklist.md

 ## Blacklist Enabling

 Blacklist is enabled by default, and is only temporarily disabled when doing node recovery (`RECOVERY_ALL_SYNC`).
-In that situation, the blacklist is re-enabled once the final block is processed.
+In that situation, the blacklist is re-enabled once the Tx block is processed.

 ## Relaxed Blacklist